Monotonic Queue to Solve Sliding Window Problems

 method.
 Can you add amin

-method that returns the minimum value of all elements in the queue in time?The
+method to return the minimum value of all elements in the queue in time?The

 pop